AshrafNaser/XamReactiveUiDemo/README.md

 # XamReactiveUiDemo
-this is a demo for reactiveui
+this is a sample demo for reactiveui with Xamarin.forms.